-The Company will furnish, upon request and without charge to each record or beneficial owner of its securities from whom it solicits proxies, a copy of its current annual report on Form 10-KSB including the financial statements and financial schedules thereto, filed with the Securities and Exchange Commission.
+The Company will furnish, upon request and without charge to each record or beneficial owner of its securities from whom it solicits proxies, a copy of its current annual report on Form 10-KSB, without exhibits, filed with the Securities and Exchange Commission.
 Requests should be in writing and addressed to:

-Investor Relations Department General Employment Enterprises, Inc. Oakbrook Terrace Tower One Tower Lane, Suite 2100 Oakbrook Terrace, Illinois 60181 or e-mail to invest@genp.com
+Investor Relations Department General Employment Enterprises, Inc. Oakbrook Terrace Tower One Tower Lane, Suite 2200 Oakbrook Terrace, Illinois 60181 or e-mail to invest@genp.com